 HistoryMiami Official Website

 The tour continues as visitors walk towards a hallway and up the stairs on their left.
 Atop the stairs, the deep-dive into the history of Miami truly begins.
-Told in chronological order, the museum’s core exhibition, Tropical Dreams: A People’s History of South Florida, runs from the Pre-Columbian “First Arrivals” to what is now South Florida.
+Told in chronological order, the exhibit runs from the Pre-Columbian “First Arrivals” to what is now South Florida.

 Following the corridor past a corner, visitors will find themselves in the section aptly named “Miami Circle.”
-This section is dedicated to Paleo-Indians with a specific focus on the Tequesta, a group of native people largely forgotten by history.
-If visitors are lucky—or if they ask in the information desk—they can interact with artifacts and replicas of tools used by the first settlers of South Florida and connect with their geographical ancestors in a profound and intimate manner.
+This section is dedicated to Paleo-indians with a specific focus on the the Tequesta, a group of native people largely forgotten by history.
+If visitors are lucky—or if they ask in the information desk—they can interact with artifacts and replicas of tools used by the first settlers of South Florida and connect with their geographical ancestors in an profound and intimate manner.